heyhen/starter-hugo-research-group/content/publication/mono-and-biallelic-variant-effects-on-disease-at-biobank-scale/index.md

 ---
-title: Mono- and biallelic variant effects on disease at biobank scale.
+title: Mono- and biallelic variant effects on disease at biobank scale
 publication_types:
   - "2"
 authors: